mms29/afmfit/README.md

 ## <span style="color:cyan"> *NEW*</span> - GUI

 You can now use most of AFMFit features through the GUI.
-Make you have [Tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) installed.
+Make sure you have [Tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) installed.
 For example (Ubuntu) :
 ```
 sudo apt install python3-tk
 ```